 Peneda-Gerês National Park

-The Peneda Gerês National Park is a perfect place to visit if you want to escape the hustle and bustle of a major city for a few days and get back to nature.
-Numerous hiking trails lead through the nature and woodlands here.
+The Peneda Gerês National Park is a perfect place to visit if you enjoy walking.
+Here you can escape the hustle and bustle of a major city for a few days and get back to nature.
+Numerous hiking trails lead through the woodlands here.

 Nature aside, one of the biggest draws of visiting this region of Portugal is the charming granite villages here which are seemingly frozen in time.
 Many of the villages that encompass the Peneda Gerês National Park date back to the 12th century and have changed very little since they were constructed.